 After cooking and cooling, the apples were applied to the crust and decorated with cherries.
 (I used frozen cherries which I heated briefly in a pan to defrost them and release their extra liquid.)

 The final piece took me back to Mihl's blog again to make a glaze.
 I used the liquid left from cooking the apples, the soaking water from the dates and liquid left from cooking the cherries, and a small amount of sugar.
 I made the glaze using both arrowroot and agar agar flakes because I wanted it to be a little soft, rather than a hard jelly.

 1 cup liquid leftover from cooking apples, soaking dates, warming cherries

 1 teaspoon arrowroot powder

 |The glazed cake.|

-The glaze was poured over the top and the cake was refrigerated so the glaze could set.
+Pour the glaze over the fruit and refrigerate the cake so the glaze can set.

-Then, we ate it.
+Then, eat the cake.
 Thank you Mihl and Kristy.